-Subject to standing order 22(a) above, any two Councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.
+Subject to standing order 23(a), any two Councillors may sign, on behalf of the Council, any deed required by law and the Proper Officer shall witness their signatures.

-23. Communicating with District and County or Unitary Councillors a.
-Unless authorised by a resolution, no Councillor shall:
+24. Communicating with District and County or Unitary Councillors

-- a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the ward Councillor(s) of the District and County Council representing the area of the Council. - b Unless the Council determines otherwise, a copy of each letter sent to the District and County Council shall be sent to the ward Councillor(s) representing the area of the Council.
+- a An invitation to attend a meeting of the Council shall be sent, together with the agenda, to the Ward Councillor(s) of the District and County Council OR Unitary Council representing the area of the Council. - b Unless the Council determines otherwise, a copy of each letter sent to the District and County Council OR Unitary Council shall be sent to the Ward Councillor(s) representing the area of the Council.

-24. Restrictions on Councillor activities
+25. Restrictions on Councillor Activities

-- i. inspect any land and/or premises which the Council has a right or duty to inspect; or - ii. issue orders, instructions or directions.
+- a.
+Unless duly authorised no Councillor shall: - i. inspect any land and/or premises which the Council has a right or duty to inspect; or - ii. issue orders, instructions or directions.